michael-5196/Generate-Images-Call-and-Text-with-ChatGPT/README.md

 Navigate to [Twilio’s website](https://twilio.com/).
 Sign up, purchase a number, and complete any necessary registration steps required for SMS.

 #### 3b: Get Your SID and Auth Token
 Once logged into your Twilio account, you can find your Account SID and Auth Token on your Dashboard.
-Remember to keep your Auth Token secret!
+Remember to keep your Auth Token top-secret!

 ### Step 4: Google Cloud Setup
 #### 4a: Sign In or Create a Google Cloud Account